tmpg/secws/lab300/lab300_transparent_data_encryption.md

 Do not perform a rotation operation of the master key concurrently with an online tablespace rekey operation.

-If you want to rotate the TDE master key, run the following script from a terminal window to the **secdb** server:
+If you want to rotate the TDE master key, run the following script from a terminal window on the **secdb** server:

 ````
 [oracle@secdb lab03_tde]$ <copy>tde80_rotate_keys.sh</copy>